 BS, Cornell University; MS, Philadelphia University

-Melissa Dawson is an Assistant Professor of Industrial Design at Rochester Institute of Technology in Rochester, NY USA, who earned a BS in Textiles & Apparel at Cornell University and a MS in Textile Design at Philadelphia University.
+Melissa Dawson is an Associate Professor of Industrial Design at Rochester Institute of Technology in Rochester, NY USA, who earned a BS in Textiles & Apparel at Cornell University and a MS in Textile Design at Philadelphia University.
 Melissa has spent both her professional design and academic careers espousing the technological complexities of successful soft product design.
 Over the last several years, Melissa has used her experience to successfully integrate formal soft goods product design courses into RIT’s internationally-ranked Industrial Design undergraduate and graduate programs through the creation of RIT Soft Studio.
 Melissa’s scholarship interests include RIT Soft Studio’s Abracemos lo Nuestro Project, which empowers traditional Paraguayan textile artisans with design strategies to encourage innovation in new product applications.
-Melissa is also a Fulbright Specialist and working on her PhD in Textile Science & Engineering.
+Melissa is currently on the Fulbright Specialist roster and working on her PhD in Textile Science & Engineering.

 In the News

-2019 Senior Soft Studio II: Pet Product Design
+2021 Senior Soft Studio II: National Parks

 Senior Industrial Design Students